emilyyyylime/sway-scratchpad/README.md

                Can be shortened as: tl, tc, tr, cl, cc, cr, bl, bc, br Position will be calculated from anchor point of screen to anchor point of window.
 Default is center-center.
+ -d <size>     Dimensions of window in pixels, in WIDTHxHEIGHT format.
+               Percentages of the screen dimensions can be used as well.
+Default is 50%x50% -h            Prints this help page.
  -m <edge>     Animates the movement to target position from specified edge.
-               Valid values are top, left, bottom, right, or short t, l, b, r -u            Use URxvt terminal to launch the command - for command line apps.
- -o <opts>     Extra URxvt options to pass.
+               Valid values are top, left, bottom, right, or short t, l, b, r -o <opts>     Extra URxvt options to pass.
+ -p <pos>      Position of terminal on pixels, in X,Y format.
+               Negative values can be used as well.
+Default is 0,0 -s <screen>   Screen identifier, as listed in xrandr.
+Falls back to primary screen.
+ -t            Toggles the window.
+ -u            Use URxvt terminal to launch the command - for command line apps.
+ -v            Verbose, for debugging.
+ -V            Print version information.
  -w            Hides the cursor and waits for keypress before closing the
                terminal window.
 Useful for commands immediately returning.
- -t            Toggles the window.

 Example:
  # Calendar at the bottom right of primary screen with 32px bottom margin: